ces12924/TIA_project/README.md

-# TIA_project
-Cat vs Dog Image Classifier 🐱🐶
+# Cat vs Dog Image Classifier 🐱🐶
+ **In Progress**

-Overview
+## Overview

-This project is a work-in-progress neural network that classifies images as either cats or dogs.
-It uses a labeled Kaggle dataset, preprocesses the images, and trains an image classifier for binary classification.
+This project is a **work-in-progress neural network** that classifies images as either **cats or dogs**.
+It uses a labeled **Kaggle dataset**, preprocesses the images, and trains an image classifier for binary classification.

-Status

-🚧 In Progress

-Dataset
+## Dataset

-Source: Kaggle Cats vs Dogs dataset
+- Source: Kaggle Cats vs Dogs dataset

-Images are resized and normalized before training
+- Images are resized and normalized before training

-Dataset is not included in this repository
+- Dataset is not included in this repository

-Method
+## Method

-Load and preprocess image data
+- Load and preprocess image data

-Train a neural network on processed images
+- Train a neural network on processed images

-Evaluate classification performance
+- Evaluate classification performance

-Tech Stack
+## Tech Stack

-Python
+- Python

-TensorFlow / PyTorch (update as needed)
+- TensorFlow / PyTorch *(update as needed)*

-NumPy
+- NumPy

-OpenCV / PIL (if applicable)
+- OpenCV / PIL *(if applicable)*

-Planned Improvements
+## Planned Improvements

-Data augmentation
+- Data augmentation

-Hyperparameter tuning
+- Hyperparameter tuning

-Model evaluation and saving
+- Model evaluation and saving

-Inference on new images
+- Inference on new images